 Guillaume Erard: Did O Sensei’s Aikido has changed during the 20 years you were with him?

 Isoyama Hiroshi: It has changed a lot.
 O sensei would often say solid, liquid, gas, and circle, square, triangle.
-Apparently it's from Shinto like they say ikumusubi, tarumusubi, tamatsumemusubi.
-And if I say it in words, it's kaisho, gyosho, sosho, the three styles.
+Apparently it’s from Shinto like they say ikumusubi [生産霊: The triangle, which represents the power of birth and creation], tarumusubi [足産霊: The circle, which represents the power of enrichment and unification], tamatsumemusubi [玉産霊: The square, which represents the power that anchors the soul to the body].
+And if I say it in words, it’s kaisho [楷書: regular script], gyosho [行書: semi-cursive script], and sosho [草書: cursive script] the three writing styles.
 He talked a lot of the solid, liquid, gas in training.
-I myself sometimes explain them to people, but if I make it easier to understand, it's kaisho, gyosho, sosho.
+I myself sometimes explain them to people, but if I make it easier to understand, it’s kaisho, gyosho, sosho.
 If you are Japanese, you do a little bit of calligraphy, and the very first thing that you learn is to draw a horizontal and a vertical line.
-And even in that one line, there are kishitsu, unpitsu, and shushitsu.
+And even in that one line, there are kihitsu [起筆: writing], enpitsu [円筆: circular brush], and shushitsu [収筆: stroke].
 Initially, you are learning to properly put weight on the brush and release it, and then you move on to gyosho.
 And from gyosho to a variety of things with more flow.
 I think you can say the same about waza.
 I think that, no matter how techniques change, you need to train yourself to do three types of techniques. firm techniques, techniques with some movement like gyosho, techniques with movement only.
-So that's what I still do now even if I can't move my body very well anymore.
-If you can't do one properly, you can't move on to the next one.
+So that’s what I still do now even if I can’t move my body very well anymore.
+If you can’t do one properly, you can’t move on to the next one.
 When I look at how people train now, they might say they begin with “hard keiko” but it looks to me like they are rather doing “soft keiko”.

 When I first started with O Sensei, we had more techniques that were more like kaisho.
 I was with O Sensei for only 20 years, but even during that time, his techniques changed in his last years.
 Of course if you turn 80 and have less physical strength, you can’t do the techniques you did in your 60s.
 So he would make his opponent move, but it wasn’t like his opponent was moving for him.
 O Sensei made him move.
 That’s the difference.
 It’s not that the opponent was doing it for O Sensei, but O Sensei would create a situation where the opponent had to move.
 That was O Sensei’s technique.
 So for example, there was a time when O Sensei did irimi, and I got thrown without him touching me.